Mission Area Carousel #3

 Every year in the United States, natural hazards threaten lives and livelihoods and result in billions of dollars in damage.
 We work with many partners to monitor, assess, and conduct targeted research on a wide range of natural hazards so that policymakers and the public have the understanding they need to enhance preparedness, response, and resilience.

-Information about water is fundamental to the national and local economic well-being, protection of life and property, and effective management of the Nation’s water resources.
-The USGS works with partners to monitor, assess, and conduct targeted research on the wide range of water resources and conditions, including streamflow, groundwater, water quality, and water use and availability.
+Water information is fundamental to national and local economic well-being, protection of life and property, and effective management of the Nation’s water resources.
+The USGS works with partners to monitor, assess, conduct targeted research, and deliver information on a wide range of water resources and conditions including streamflow, groundwater, water quality, and water use and availability.